 The full article about the free pattern and the photos are here.
 More info on raverly can be found here.

-Sharks are very dangerous creatures, that we don’t particularly want to meat in person, however, this cutie is perfectly safe for your little ones and above all, it’s really comfy to rest at after a long day!
-In other words, imagine how lovely it’s gonna look in your children room!
+Sharks are very dangerous creatures that we don’t particularly want to meet in person.
+However, this cutie is perfectly safe for your little ones and above all, it’s really comfy to rest at after a long day!
+In other words, imagine how lovely it’s gonna look in your children’s room!
 I know I will try this one.

 The full article about the free pattern and the photos are here.
 More info on raverly can be found here.